In this article

-The temporomandibular joint (TMJ) is either one of the two joints connecting your lower jaw (mandible) to your skull.
+The temporomandibular joint (TMJ) refers to either one of the two joints connecting your lower jaw (mandible) to your skull.

-TMJ disorders (TMDs) are problems with one or both of these joints.
+TMJ disorders (TMJDs or TMDs) are problems with one or both of these joints.
 TMD symptoms include:

 TMDs often come on suddenly and resolve on their own just as quickly.
 But in some cases, they are persistent (chronic) and require professional attention.